• Skip to primary navigation

 Why is my cheesecake base too hard?

 The first time we made a cheesecake, we put the biscuits in a food processor for too long until they were very fine crumbs.
-Then, after they were mixed with butter and put in the tin, we pressed it all down really hard so it was very compact.
+Then, after they were mixed with butter and put into the tin, we pressed it all down really hard so it was very compact.
 Both these things meant that we have a really hard, firm base, rather than a crumbly cheesecake base.

 You want not too fine, but not too big pieces of biscuit, which is why bashing it with a spoon is the way to go.
 You need to press the mixture down in the the tin, but not too compact.

-More Christmas recipes
+More Christmas Recipes

 • A bowl of Christmas popcorn surrounded by Christmas decorations.